sergiofgonzalez/nodejs-in-action/chapter19-aws/04-programming-infra/README.md

 #### Anatomy of a CloudFormation Template

-A *CloudFormation* template is structured into five parts:
+A *CloudFormation* template is *roughly* structured into five parts:

 1. Format version &mdash; version specification of the template.
 2. Description &mdash; free text describing the template.